Robert Lee Willie: Background

-Willie was the son of Elizabeth Oalman of Covington, and had four brothers.
+Willie was the son of John Kelton Willie Jr and Elizabeth Oalman of Covington, and had four brothers.
 In interviews, he recounted a life filled with drugs, alcoholism and violence.
-Willie's mother said he had a ninth-grade education and left home when he was 16, after he started using drugs.
+Willie's mother said he had a ninth-grade education and left home when he was 16 after he started using drugs.

 Willie's father, John Willie, served 27 years at the Louisiana State Penitentiary for a number of crimes.
 In 1954, he went to prison for cattle theft.
 He went back to prison for aggravated battery and violating his parole.
 In 1964, John was returned to prison once more with a life sentence for second degree murder.
-He was released from prison in 1972 after his sentence was commuted to 10 years, but went back to prison for aggravated battery, and was released for the last time in October 1983.
+He was released from prison in 1972 after his sentence was commuted to 10 years, but he went back to prison for aggravated battery and was released for the last time in October 1983.

+Wille was a member of the Aryan Brotherhood.
+He expressed admiration for Adolf Hitler, telling a newspaper, "I don't admire him for killing people or being what he was, but admire his ideas to advance in the world."

 Crimes

 On May 23, 1978, Willie and his cousin, Perry Wayne Taylor, beat and drowned 19-year-old Dennis Buford Hemby, and then stole his marijuana.

 On May 28, 1980, Willie and Joseph Jesse Vaccaro picked up Faith Hathaway, who was walking home after celebrating with friends the night before she was to enter the U.S. Army.
 They drove her to a remote area, raped her, and stabbed her to death.
 They left her body at Frickes Cave, a borrow pit, south of the parish seat Franklinton, Louisiana, along Highway 25 and near the Bogue Chitto River.

 Three days later, on May 31, 1980, the pair kidnapped 20-year-old Mark Allen Brewster and his girlfriend, 16-year-old Debbie Cuevas, both from Madisonville.
 The two were forced to drive to Alabama, and Cuevas was repeatedly raped throughout the kidnapping.
 In Alabama, Brewster was taken out of the car and tied to a tree.
 Willie and Vaccaro shot him twice in the head and slashed his throat before leaving him for dead.
 Brewster survived his injuries, but was partially paralyzed.
 Reports vary, but he was either paralyzed on his right side or paralyzed from the waist down.
 Cuevas was then driven back to Louisiana, where Vaccaro raped her.
 Willie and Vaccaro then drove to the trailer home of Tommy Holden.
-Holden made sexual advances on Cuevas, but panicked when she told him that she'd been kidnapped and raped.
+Holden made sexual advances on Cuevas but panicked when she told him that she'd been kidnapped and raped.
 Willie and Vaccaro had been planning to kill Cuevas, but Holden talked them into releasing her.